rdharini2001/Multi-View-Perception/README.md

 # Pose Uncertainty Estimation
 1. Install ultralytics and replace the default ```predict.py``` file with ```nms_predict.py``` provided in this repository.
 The model is expected to return 300 bounding boxes during inference.
 NOTE - You may have to rebuild the script for changes to take place.
-2. The 2D keypoints corresponding to every prediction along with the 3D keypoint coordinates is used for computing epistemic uncertainty (refer to the paper for the exact method).
+2. Run the ```uncertainty_computation.py``` script to estimate epistemic model uncertainty and associated covariance. (refer to the paper for the exact method).

 # Camera Placement Optimization